 In pursuance of its Action Plan for performance evaluation, assessment and accreditation and quality up-gradation of institutions of higher education, NAAC proposes that every accredited institution should establish an Internal Quality Assurance Cell (IQAC) as a post-accreditation quality sustenance measure.
-Since quality enhancement is a continuous process, the IQAC will become a part of the institution’s system and work towards realisation of the goals of quality enhancement and sustenance.
+Since quality enhancement is a continuous process, the IQAC will become a part of the institution’s system and work towards the realisation of the goals of quality enhancement and sustenance.
 The prime task of the IQAC is to develop a system for conscious, consistent and catalytic improvement in the overall performance of institutions.
-For this, during the post-accreditation period, it will channelize all efforts and measures of the institution towards promoting its holistic academic excellence.
-To that end, Utkal University has set up a fully functioning IQAC whose genesis and vision is as follows:
+For this, during the post-accreditation period, it will channel all efforts and measures of the institution towards promoting its holistic academic excellence.
+To that end, Utkal University has set up a fully functioning IQAC whose genesis and vision are as follows:

 Genesis of IQAC at Utkal University

 The Internal Quality Assurance Cell (IQAC) of Utkal University was established on 2nd January in the year 2008.
 IQAC Committee has been constituted from time to time as per the guidelines of the NAAC.

 To act as a catalyst of change for improving quality in teaching, research, infrastructure and learning, resources, boarding and placement.
 With periodical reviews of all aspects of the University with a bearing on quality, the cell aims at creating awareness for quality as; quality is a journey, not a destination.
 The basic quality for IQAC is that teachers Teach, Students Learn, and All others facilitate the process.

 The primary strategies and goals of IQAC are:

 |Eight members from amongst the Teachers of the University